Methodology

 - Compensation capped at $10M.
 Figures exceeding $10,000,000 are excluded as data errors.
 The highest-paid nonprofit executives (major health systems) rarely exceed $5–7M in total compensation.

 - Most recent filing only.
 When multiple filings exist for the same organization and role, only the most recent tax year is included, preventing double-counting.
+When amended returns exist, the most recently submitted version is retained.

 We prefer the median over the mean as the primary benchmark because it is inherently resistant to outliers — a practice consistent with the Candid Nonprofit Compensation Report and other industry-standard references.